 - Accessories including magazines, bayonets, optics and more

 This is definitely a book you will want to add to your library.
 I literally keep it on the right side of my desk for quick access when I need to look something up.
+Here it is plus a couple of other books that I like as well:

 If you find this post useful, please either buy something using one of the links to eBay and Amazon.
 With Amazon, if you click on one of our links and then buy something else – even unrelated stuff like clothes, electronics and groceries – we get credit and it would be hugely appreciated.
 Doing something like the above will help us fund continued development of the blog.